googleapis/google-cloud-python/docs/gcloud-auth.rst

 to sign requests and ``httplib2`` for sending requests, it is not a strict requirement.

-The :class:`Client <gcloud.client.Client>` constructor accepts an optional ``http`` argument in place of a ``credentials`` object.
+The :class:`Client <google.cloud.client.Client>` constructor accepts an optional ``http`` argument in place of a ``credentials`` object.
 If passed, all HTTP requests made by the client will use your custom HTTP object.